Reviews You Can Rely On

 Durability

-These gloves are built with excellent construction quality and showed no signs of wear during our testing period.
-The fingertips and thumbs are covered with leather reinforcements where most wear normally occurs, so your fingers shouldn't come popping through these gloves anytime soon.
-Critical seams are double-stitched, and the wrist gauntlet features a rugged nylon material to withstand sharp abrasion.
+These gloves have an impressively high-quality construction, and we found very few signs of wear during our testing period.
+The fingertips and thumbs are covered with leather reinforcements in areas of high wear, so your fingers shouldn't come popping through these gloves anytime soon.
+The most vulnerable seams are feature double-stitching, and the wrist gauntlet is made of a durable nylon material that was able to hold up against abrasive encounters.

-These gloves are expensive, and all leather gloves wear out over time.
-With proper care and treatment, it is easy to realize the investment, and these gloves seem like they will last a long time skiing at the resort.
+These gloves are expensive, and as is the case with all leather gloves, they will wear out over time.
+However, with proper care and treatment, it is easy to realize the investment.
 In the backcountry, we had to pick and choose which days to use these gloves to increase their lifespan.
-If we anticipated digging snow pits, pulling on branches, or rappelling and belaying into technical lines, we brought other gloves and left these for the coldest powder days.
+If we anticipated digging snow pits, pulling on branches, or rappelling and belaying into technical lines, we brought other gloves, reserving these for use on the coldest powder days.

 Features

-It's not just about the number of features; they have to be well-designed and functional for us to care.
-The Prevail delivers a complete set of great features that we can't fault.
-The glove also comes with a mesh travel bag, wall charger and cord, as well as attachments for travel in the UK and Europe.
+However, it's not just about the number of features; they have to be well-designed and functional for us to care, and the Prevail delivers a complete set of great features that we can't fault.
+The glove also comes with a mesh travel bag, wall charger and cord, as well as converters for travel in the UK and Europe.

 Wrist straps help the user prevent drops, especially useful when the...